 If you arrive after dark, you will need the gate code.
 You may exit the gate at any time but will need the code to re-enter.
 We will send the gate code out in an email to all advance ticket buyers on the first day of Riverine.
 (Another good reason to buy tickets in advance!)

 Upon arrival, drive back to the group camping area near the cafeteria and check-in at the lodge to get your wristbands.
 Volunteers running check-in will point you to your bunkhouse if you purchased accommodations in advance.

 How do I become a performer or workshop instructor at Riverine Reunion?

 RR's founders curate the line-up each year and we tend to not have enough space to even fit all the bands we know and love into the schedule each year.
-That said, it doesn't hurt to send an email to email@example.com with a description of your band and a link to your music or a video.
-We love being exposed to new music and we work to prioritize underrepresented and distinctive bands in our line-up.
+That said, it doesn't hurt to send an email to firstname.lastname@example.org with a description of your band and a link to your music or a video.
+We love being exposed to new music and we work to prioritize underground and distinctive bands in our line-up.
 If you aren't able to perform on the stage, there are other opportunities to play throughout the weekend by teaching a music related workshop or jamming around the fire.

 If you are interested in teaching a workshop, please email email@example.com with a title and description of the workshop you'd like to teach along with a brief (1 or 2 sentence) bio that explains your experience with the workshop topic.